EIvimeyCook/MeRIT/Contribute.md

 How can you contribute to MeRIT community?

-1. By providing examples of the MeRIT system at work.
+1. By providing examples of the MeRIT system at work either in th comment section below or via email.
 2. By helping to maintain and update the MeRIT website.

 If you're interested, please email [Merit.Help](merit.help@gmail.com)